 Subject leaders for our economics programmes reveal what makes our degrees in economics different, and the secret behind our graduates’ success.

 1. Taught by world-leading experts

 The School of Economics consists of an international community of world-leading researchers.
 You will be taught by academics who are research active, and some who are advisers to world-renowned organisations.
 Our research is at the forefront of the field and informs our teaching, ensuring that what you learn is topical, relevant and has practical implications.
-The School was ranked 6th in Economics for research intensity in the most recent Research Excellence Framework (2014).
+The School was ranked in the UK’s top 10 for world-leading research in the most recent Research Excellence Framework (REF) 2021.

 2. Employability and a Professional Training placement

 Our Economics courses provide you with a wide range of valuable transferable skills to prepare you for your future career.
 You will develop analytical, problem-solving and critical thinking skills, and acquire proficiency in quantitative and data analysis.